aftersound/weave/docs/webinar/micro-service-virtualization-demo.md

 Pacific Time.

 ## About Google Hangout
+Google hangout is chosen simply because it's free.

-- Google account is a must to use Google hangout
+- Having a Google account is a must to use Google hangout
 - if you plan to join through web browser, highly recommend to use Google Chrome instead of other browsers
 - if you plan to join through mobile device, make sure Google Hangout app is installed upfront

-## Disclaimer

-I am not Google employee or affiliated with Google in any way.
-Google hangout is used just because it's free.